Skip To Main Content

 Porebski Architects - Main Ridge House

-In this approach, the living pavilion bares exposed timber columns, beams and a collar-tied roof, maximising volume and featuring expansive fenestration and sliding glazed doors.
+In this approach, the living pavilion bares exposed timber columns, beams and a collar-tied roof, maximising volume and featuring expansive openings and sliding glazed doors.
 Internally, the shepherding walls and ceilings are lined with ship-lapped boards, while the bedroom pavilion is different in construction.
 Shielded with tongue and groove boards, plasterboard lines the steeply raking ceilings of the bedrooms.
-Meanwhile, the ceiling of the vestibule – also lined with tongue and groove boards – houses dual skylights.
 The entirety of timber utilised throughout – including the structure, wall linings and floor – is blackbutt, sourced from a local timber store, further marking the residence’s connection to site.

 Porebski Architects - Main Ridge House

-Foraying through the residence, the scale of the volumes vacillates throughout.
-Entry to the house is positioned at a low timber-lined veranda that leads to the front door, opening to a voluminous timber vestibule adorned with a skylight on either side, adding chiaroscuro.
-Moving toward the living pavilion, the timber ceiling undulates down to a low plasterboard ceiling, creating a junction between the two pavilions.
+Foraying through the residence, the changing scale of the volumes provides variety through the house as a whole.
+Entry to the house is positioned at a low timber-lined veranda that leads to the front door, opening to a voluminous timber vestibule adorned with a skylight on either side for richness in natural light.
+Moving toward the living pavilion, the timber ceiling meets a low plasterboard ceiling, creating a junction between the two pavilions.
 The roofline of the living pavilion is vast, featuring collar ties that follow the rhythm of the timber columns.

 Related: Anthrosite’s heritage house is heavy on timber and garden greenery

 The perimeter of the residence is flanked by a series of verandas that pay homage to a sense of place, with strong connections to the land.
-In this approach, the height of the residence was brought down to a pedestrian scale at this point, in contrast to to the lofty ceilings inside.
-Additionally, the rear veranda to the east drops once more, sitting razor-sharp against the vast, uncovered sky.
-The covered terrace to the north sees the collar-tied roof follow through from inside, allowing northern light to permeate within.
+In this approach, the height of the residence was brought down to a pedestrian scale at this point, in contrast to the lofty ceilings inside.
+The rear veranda to the east then drops once more, sitting razor-sharp against the sky.
+The covered terrace to the north sees the roof form follow through to the interior, allowing northern light to come inside.

 About the Author